modelbcompany/woodmontjs/docs/DISTRIBUTION.md

    Be sure to update your `.gitconfig`.

-   The following aliases are neccessary to publish the package to the Github Package Registry
+   The following aliases are necessary to publish the package to the Github Package and NPM registries:

     ```ini
+    # Package Development Aliases
     [alias]
       # Test packages locally
       link = "!f() { npm run build; npm link; }; f"

-        # Run build script and local prepublish script
+      # Run local scripts to build package and prepare for publishing
-        prepub = "!f() { npm run build; node prepublish.js; }; f"
+      prepub = "!f() { npm run build; rm -rf ./dist; webpack --config webpack/webpack.pkg.js; cp -R ./src/* ./dist && cp README.md ./dist; node prepublish.js; }; f"

       # Publish package
       pub = "!f() { git prepub; npm publish ./dist; }; f"
     ```

 ## Local Distribution

 1. **Prepare your the package for distribution and create a symlink**

-   From the root of your design system project, run the following command:
+   From the root of your project, run the following command:

    ```bash
    git link
    ```

-   This will build the project, as well as create a symlink in the global folder for your design system.
+   This will build the project, as well as create a symlink in your machine's global folder.

-2. **Link the design system to your dependant project**
+2. **Link to your dependant project**

    From the root of the dependant project, run the following: